cromanpa94/skinny-bones-jekyll/index.md

 <div class="tile">
   <h2 class="post-title"  style="text-align: center; width: 100%;" itemprop="headline">Research</h2>
-  <p class="post-excerpt">I use statistics and bioinformatics to address questions at the interface between ecology and evolution.
-My research interests are generally related to phylogenetics, systematics, convervation biology, and the effects of climate change on biodiversity at different spatial and taxonomic scales! </p>
+  <p class="post-excerpt">I use statistics, bioinformatics, and machine learning techniques in general to address questions at the interface between ecology and evolution.
+My research interests are generally related to phylogenetics, systematics, conservervation biology, and the effects of climate change on biodiversity at different spatial, temporal, and taxonomic scales! </p>
 </div><!-- /.tile -->

 <div class="tile">